QiuJueqin/MatRaw/README.md

 # MatRaw: Read and Process Camera Raw Data with MATLAB

-MatRaw is a simple bridge tool to extract pristine image data from raw files of DSLRs/DSLMs.
+MatRaw is a simple bridge tool for extracting completely *intact* image data from raw files of DSLRs/DSLMs.
 You can use it to convert raw files (.CR2, .NEF, .ARW, .RAF, .ORF, .DNG, etc.) to OS-friendly images (.PNG, .TIFF, .PPM, etc.) or MATLAB-accessible .MAT files, and/or to perform basic processing in ISP pipeline such as [white balancing](https://en.wikipedia.org/wiki/Color_balance) and colorimetric characterization (a.k.a color correction or [color space transformation](https://en.wikipedia.org/wiki/Color_space)).

 Currently MatRaw only works on Windows.
 It uses [dcraw](https://www.cybercom.net/~dcoffin/dcraw/) to decode raw files.
 Please compile or download the latest version of dcraw and place *dcraw.exe* to any directory listed in the PATH environment variable.